 This year’s finalists were Alexandra Blogier, Aimee Herman, Kaleena Madruga, Jerome Newson, K. W. Oxnard, and Pascale Potvin.

-Contest Judge: Matt Bell
+Contest Judge: Elle Nash

-and a copy of the judge’s latest book
+and a copy of the judge’s book

 About the Contest

-Submissions must be received between June 1st, 2016 and September 1st, 2016.
-All submissions must include a $25.00 entry fee.
-The winner will be announced in late 2016 or early 2017.
+Submissions must be received between March 1st, 2021 and June 1st, 2021.
+All submissions must include a $15.00 entry fee.
+The winner will be announced on or around August 15th, 2021.

-Your name should not appear anywhere on the manuscript, and you should not include an acknowledgements page in your manuscript file.
-The judge reads blind, and he will recuse himself from considering any manuscript where the writer is identifiable.
+All manuscripts must be submitted through our Submittable page between March 1st, 2021 and June 1st, 2021.
+Your submission may include any combination of flash fictions or short stories up to 7,500 total words.
+Upload your submission as a single manuscript file.
+Your name should not appear anywhere on the manuscript.
+The judge reads blind, and she will recuse herself from considering any manuscript where the writer is identifiable.
 In the unlikely event that the judge is unable to select a winner, The Conium Review editorial staff will make the final decision.